 Step #1: Gather your tax documents

-US residents earning $600 or more from Patreon get a 1099-K at the end of the year.
 This form reports your total earnings on the platform.
-A copy will be sent to the IRS as well
+A copy will be sent to the IRS as well.

 What your Patreon 1099-K doesn’t include

-Be sure to write off the Patreon fees as a business expense on your taxes!
+Be sure to write off these off as a business expense on your taxes!
 You can claim it on box 10 of your Schedule C (which I’ll take about in more detail in the next step).

 How to get your Patreon 1099-K